 doubt.
 Christmas 1941 found us sampling the delights of

-Greenock, when all the locals were only interested in was the
+Greenock, when the locals were only interested in the

-with the periodic five days boiler cleaning alongside at Harwich or in
+with the periodic five days boiler cleanings alongside at Harwich or in

 dock at Chatham, and of course chasing the odd E-boat away from our